 $Params = @{ Path = "C:\Temp" Filter = "*.log" Recurse = $true } Get-ChildItem @Params

 Much cleaner, right?
+The return on investment can be shown in longer scripts with more reused variables.
 Here is a before and after snippet of my own code before adding splatting to clean things up:

 #Before Invoke-DbaQuery -SqlInstance $SQLInstance - SQLCredential $Cred -Database 'msdb' -query 'sp_update_job' -commandtype 'StoredProcedure' -SqlParameter @{ job_name = "_MAINT_DatabaseBackup - USER_DATABASES - FULL"; enabled = $UserFULLBackups} Invoke-DbaQuery -SqlInstance $SQLInstance - SQLCredential $Cred -Database 'msdb' -query 'sp_update_job' -commandtype 'StoredProcedure' -SqlParameter @{ job_name = "_MAINT_DatabaseBackup - USER_DATABASES - DIFF"; enabled = $UserDIFFBackups} Invoke-DbaQuery -SqlInstance $SQLInstance - SQLCredential $Cred -Database 'msdb' -query 'sp_update_job' -commandtype 'StoredProcedure' -SqlParameter @{ job_name = "_MAINT_DatabaseBackup - USER_DATABASES - LOG"; enabled = $UserLOGBackups} Invoke-DbaQuery -SqlInstance $SQLInstance - SQLCredential $Cred -Database 'msdb' -query 'sp_update_job' -commandtype 'StoredProcedure' -SqlParameter @{ job_name = "_MAINT_DatabaseBackup - SYSTEM_DATABASES - FULL"; enabled = $SystemFULLBackups} Invoke-DbaQuery -SqlInstance $SQLInstance - SQLCredential $Cred -Database 'msdb' -query 'sp_update_job' -commandtype 'StoredProcedure' -SqlParameter @{ job_name = "_MAINT_DatabaseIntegritycheck - SYSTEM_DATABASES"; enabled = $SystemIntegrity} Invoke-DbaQuery -SqlInstance $SQLInstance - SQLCredential $Cred -Database 'msdb' -query 'sp_update_job' -commandtype 'StoredProcedure' -SqlParameter @{ job_name = "_MAINT_DatabaseIntegritycheck - USER_DATABASES"; enabled = $UserIntegrity} Invoke-DbaQuery -SqlInstance $SQLInstance - SQLCredential $Cred -Database 'msdb' -query 'sp_update_job' -commandtype 'StoredProcedure' -SqlParameter @{ job_name = "_MAINT_IndexOptimize - USER_DATABASES"; enabled = $indexOptimize} Invoke-DbaQuery -SqlInstance $SQLInstance - SQLCredential $Cred -Database 'msdb' -query 'sp_update_job' -commandtype 'StoredProcedure' -SqlParameter @{ job_name = "_MAINT_CommandLog Cleanup"; enabled = $CommandLogCleanup} Invoke-DbaQuery -SqlInstance $SQLInstance - SQLCredential $Cred -Database 'msdb' -query 'sp_update_job' -commandtype 'StoredProcedure' -SqlParameter @{ job_name = "_MAINT_CycleErrorLog"; enabled = $CycleErrorLog} Invoke-DbaQuery -SqlInstance $SQLInstance - SQLCredential $Cred -Database 'msdb' -query 'sp_update_job' -commandtype 'StoredProcedure' -SqlParameter @{ job_name = "_MAINT_Output File Cleanup"; enabled = $OutputFileCleanup} Invoke-DbaQuery -SqlInstance $SQLInstance - SQLCredential $Cred -Database 'msdb' -query 'sp_update_job' -commandtype 'StoredProcedure' -SqlParameter @{ job_name = "_MAINT_sp_delete_backuphistory"; enabled = $DeleteBackupHistory} Invoke-DbaQuery -SqlInstance $SQLInstance - SQLCredential $Cred -Database 'msdb' -query 'sp_update_job' -commandtype 'StoredProcedure' -SqlParameter @{ job_name = "_MAINT_sp_purge_jobhistory"; enabled = $PurgeJobHistory} Invoke-DbaQuery -SqlInstance $SQLInstance - SQLCredential $Cred -Database 'msdb' -query 'sp_update_job' -commandtype 'StoredProcedure' -SqlParameter @{ job_name = "_MAINT_sp_whoisactive data collection monitoring"; enabled = $EnableWhoisactiveJob}